Murli0399/Make-My-Trip_Clone/README.md

 ## Features

-- Login and Sign up using Mobile OTP
+- Login and Sign up using OTP
 - Search engine to search Flights
-- Sorting of flights as his price
+- Sorting of flights (Price,Arrival,Duration,Departure)
+- Filter Flights with respect to Airlines
 -  Search engine to search Hotels
-- Sorting of Hotels as his price
+- Sorting of Hotels according to Price
+- Filter Hotels (Price,Rating)
 - Purchase the Product
 - Do payment
+- Admin site
+- Add New Flight And Hotel Details
+- Delete Data on the Website

 ## Acknowledgements